-BBC Good Food examines the best sources of protein for vegetarians and how to keep yourself fuelled up with nutritious protein-packed fruit, veg, eggs and pulses
+BBC Good Food examines the best sources of protein for vegetarians and how to keep yourself nourished with protein-packed fruit, veg, eggs and pulses

 Protein is a key part of a healthy diet.
 It used to be the obsession of body-builders and gym fanatics alone, but now lots of us are keen to ensure we are eating enough.
 It can be tricky to get your daily quota as a vegetarian if you're not sure what your best veggie sources of protein-rich foods are.
 Discover our best protein-rich recipes bursting with fresh veggie flavours that are key to a healthy diet.